 This blog is wholly constructed to provide firm guidance on WebRTC.
 Well-drafted and collectively merged by developers, this written volume makes a layman orient with the concept from the beginning.
 It consists of data and activities which make the WebRTC concept desirable to work with, at all times.

 This Blog is drafted with several protocols and APIs explained in a homely manner.
-Nothing to elaborate on softwares, it is an uncomplicated summary of the RFC.
-The reader will enjoy many undocumented knowledge in easy-to-understand terms.
+Nothing to elaborate on the software, it is an uncomplicated summary of the RFC.
+The reader will enjoy much-undocumented knowledge in easy-to-understand terms.

 This conceptualized writing is curated with a set of dignified theories for the developers to make WebRTC more predictable and simple to acknowledge.
 We have classified the reader community into some divisions

-• A novice developer completely new to the concept of WebRTC
+- A novice developer completely new to the concept of WebRTC use

 This blog believes in a well-defined explanation of the set of theories involved in WebRTC.
 It is not a tutorial and does not contain many codes.
 As mentioned above, the blog makes full efforts for the readers to make them avail the best knowledge.